 Woodford County Schools provides a Home/ Hospital Program (Homebound) for students who are unable to attend school for medical reasons for a period of more than five (5) consecutive days.
 The student or parent may pick up an enrollment form in the main office, the counseling office, or Central Office for a doctor's completion and signature.
 Forms are also available on the District's website.
 Fax or take the completed form to the Central Office (330 Pisgah Pike) or your school counselor ASAP for consideration to be enrolled in the Homebound program.
 All applications for Homebound must be approved by a district committee, so the sooner the application can be submitted the sooner the enrollment in the program can be approved if all criteria are met.
 If a medical event is planned in advance, please fill out the forms in advance so instruction can take place early in the absence.
-Applications indicating a mental health reason will need to be signed by a licensed clinical psychologist or a psychiatrist to be approved.
 An instructional session may be delivered in person, electronically, or through other means established in regulation.